 Have you any memories from playing at the Newcastle Mayfair ?

 ‘The Mayfair was our ‘office’.
-We must have played it about 6 or 7 times.
-Hellanbach were good lads when they supported us, I think we did 2 or 3 dates in a row with them.
+We must have played it about six or seven times.
+Hellanbach were good lads when they supported us, I think we did two or three dates in a row with them.
 But it’s such a shame they tore down the Mayfair…what a loss’.

 What was the driving force behind the jump from Neat, a small independent to Atlantic a major label and the USA ? and did this create a friendship with Metallica ?

 ‘The driving force was the idea to do it right – to have a major record deal and a major agency deal in the USA.
 We’d seen how major deals had screwed up many of our contemporaries in the UK and wanted to do it right in the USA.